An Evening with Sri Guru Granth Sahib

 Refreshed in Body – in Mind – in Spirit

 The Guibord Center – Religion Inside Out aims to help people have an experience of religion that opens up both hearts and minds.
 Those who attended Sikh Sacred Texts left laughing joyfully, animated, and refreshed – nourished in body, mind and spirit.

 Nirinjan Singh Khalsa, an Amritdhari* Sikh, began the afternoon with everyone gathered in a small classroom at Khalsa Care Foundation to view a slideshow about Guru Granth Sahib, the sacred text of the Sikh religion.
 The fifth-largest religion in the world today was founded in the 15th century by Guru Nanak in the Punjab area of India and Pakistan during a time of great injustice of the caste system.

 Nirinjan began his talk by saying that he hungered to hear the things we wanted to know about Sikhism.
-He offered a true exchange and created a rare opportunity to learn about these people of deep integrity and courage who lives are formed in their relationship with their living Guru: Guru Granth Sahib.
+He offered a true exchange and a rare opportunity to learn about these people of deep integrity and courage who lives are formed in their relationship with their living Guru: Guru Granth Sahib.

-Unlike the Holy Bible, the Torah, the Bhagavad Gita, or other sacred texts, the Guru Granth Sahib is not a history or even a story.
-Rather, it is “a compilation of the devotional writings, poetry and hymns of seven of the Sikh Gurus and of Sikh, Sufi, Hindu and Muslim saints and sages”.
-It is a collection of chanted teachings carefully pieced together to function like a tuning fork to restore the harmony of the listener by orienting one ever towards The Holy.
-The Text is not worshiped as an idol.
+This collection of chanted teachings is carefully pieced together to function like a tuning fork to restore the harmony of the listener by orienting one ever towards The Holy.
+The text is not worshiped as an idol.
 Instead, it is fully engaged as a Living Guru.
 Followers revere and experience the Guru Granth Sahib as a means of attuning with God through being with the Holy Text.